Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 order the Player desires.

-There are some charms or powers that may grant a bonus action. **There is a hard limit of 3 total actions per turn**, no combination of Powers or effects can exceed that limit.
+There are some charms or powers that may grant a bonus action. **There is a hard limit of 1 bonus action per Turn**, no combination of Powers or effects can exceed that limit.
 Supplemental Powers that grant a maneuver’s *effects* through do not count to that limit. (e.g. If a Charm that supplements a successful Strike with *knockback*.)

-If a character were to have a Charm that grants another Movement action and a Charm that allows another Strike action, they would have to choose whether or not to take an action such as: “Move, Move, Strike” or “Strike, Move, Strike”, but “Move, Strike, Move, Strike” would break the action limit.

 <table>
 <tbody>